-This Standard addresses the problem of protecting the head from direct impact with surfaces or objects that might be encountered in a motorcycling accident.
-The Standard prescribes direct measures of several factors bearing on a helmet's ability to protect the head as well as its general serviceability as motorcyclist headgear.
-Thus, this Standard is directed towards the kinds of performance bearing on head protection that may not readily be discernable by even knowledgeable consumers at the time of purchase.
+This Standard addresses the problem of protecting the head from direct impact with various shapes of surfaces that may be encountered in a riding accident.
+The Standard prescribes direct measures of several factors bearing on a helmet's ability to protect the head as well as its general serviceability as equestrian headgear.
+Thus, this Standard is directed towards the kinds of performance bearing on head protection that may not readily be discernible by even knowledgeable consumers at the time of purchase.